leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Because of the `using` statement.

-Since, very often, our code will use stuff from the same namespaces.
+Since, very often, our code will use symbols from the same namespaces.
 We can write

 ```c#
 using PicoGK;
 ```

 At the top of our code, and now we can simply write `Voxels` instead of `PicoGK.Voxels`.
-Whenever things get ambiguous, the compiler will complain, and force you to uniquely identify your symbol with the right prefix.
+Whenever things get ambiguous, the compiler will complain, and force you to uniquely identify your symbol with the right namespace prefix.

 Namespaces can be nested, so, there is nothing that prevents you from doing something like that: